 Similarly, insufficient sunlight causes drooping, wilting, loss of chlorophyll pigments, discoloration of leaves, and stunted growth.

-Besides, lighting also affects the plant’s growth rate and overall health.
-Thus, provide them with bright indirect light while introducing the plant to 1-2 hours of morning or afternoon shades.
+Besides, light affects the plant’s growth rate and overall health.
+Thus, provide them with bright indirect light while introducing the plant to 1-2 hours of the morning or afternoon shades.

 Tips to Provide Adequate Sunlight